Resoling Climbing Shoes: What You Need to Know for Your First Time

 Can I Resole My Climbing Shoes Myself?

 If you’re a little handy, yes.
-Five Ten sells ready-to-go resole kits with Stealth C4 rubber for about $28, although they’re out of stock at the time of writing.
+Five Ten sells ready-to-go resole kits with Stealth C4 rubber, although they’re out of stock at the time of writing.

 You need some tools (knife, sandpaper, and pliers at minimum), plus a little time to spend on the project.
 Theoretically, that’s slightly cheaper than a dedicated resoler, but there are some qualifications.